Mary Pinchot Meyer

 - The illicit affair was probably the least of it.
 As quite the Washington insider Mary knew, or thought she knew, a lot of government secrets.
 Even if her papers were filled with overblown, bogus speculations, the potential to embarrass official Washington was much too great.

 - Yes, she posed a threat, and it had something to do with her death.
 Why do we believe that a hapless, largely shy little black man would be tussling with this white stranger and then executing her by revolver?
-Out of character, and not connected by common sense to a man meeting his mistress river side for some illicit pleasures of his own.
+Out of character, and not connected by common sense to a man meeting his mistress on the river bank for some illicit pleasures of his own.
 Something more than meets the eye led to those fatal shots.

 - When the CIA performs a black op, they can do it up right, with all the props and stage hands that they need.
 As in author Peter Janney’s sketch, the spooks had spotters along her usual walking path, a plan for a “double” of Ray Crump to dispatch Mary with deadly placed shots, and the timing to get the real players and murder weapon out of the picture fast.
 The best Hollywood director couldn’t have choreographed the whole thing more perfectly.
 Just as films are designed with illusion, this killing was designed to look like the act of a lone “sad sack,” a random citizen.